 As candidates are already required to nominate three referees it is reasonable to expect that one of those should be able to provide the necessary reference.
-We have amended the application form and guidance notes to enable the candidate to signify which referee should be approached.
+Application forms and guidance notes enable the candidate to signify which referee should be approached.